-Increase number of standalone iPad in the classrooms that can be used for alternative forms of recording in Upper school. can this be included in the SS/JT/ CW Term 6 2021/22 Implement by Term 3 2022/23 Number of iPads per classroom increased in upper school by at least one iPad per classroom meaning 6 new iPads in total to be used across upper school if need be. --- ----------------------------- -------------- --- ---

-Lama Review and implement a three year plan of training for Teaching Assistants and Teachers to ensure breadth of knowledge or experience among the staff.
+Increase number of standalone iPad in the classrooms that can be used for alternative forms of recording in Upper school.
+Currently not budgeted for - can this be included in the budget for 2022/23?
+Investigate how or if existing class sets of IPads could be used for this, other than booking out which can impact on whole class usage in other year groups or classes e.g. only 27 iPads for 30 children.
+SS/JT/ CW Term 6 2021/22 Implement by Term 3 2022/23 Number of iPads per classroom increased in upper school by at least one iPad per classroom meaning 6 new iPads in total to be used across upper school if need be.
+Long Review and implement a three year plan of training for Teaching Assistants and Teachers to ensure breadth of knowledge or experience among the staff.
 SS to coordinate TA training on a termly basis that gives broad coverage for all staff.
 Conduct a training audit to find out staff views on training needs and then action accordingly.
 Termly Teacher staff meeting with and SEND focus - relate to training audit.
-SS/ JT Training audit completed Term 6 2021/22 3 year training programme established for TAs by Term 6 2023/24 Training audit completed and used to inform training provided.
+SS/ JT Training audit completed Term 6 2021/22 3 year training programme established for TAs by Term 6 Training audit completed and used to inform training provided.
 Audit completed each year thereafter.
 Termly staff meeting for SEN in place and related to training needs.
-Three year training plan in place for all Godinton TAs
+Three year training plan in place for all